 The Fed said that it stands ready to continue giving banks low- interest money to ensure that they have sufficient reserves.
 (Maybe I should be in the banking business: Paulson is stopping banks from the costly exercise of foreclosure, while Bernanke is giving them money almost for free so they don’t go bankrupt!)

-Finally, Warren Buffet came to the rescue yesterday.
-Buffet said he wants to help out troubled bond insurers by offering an additional level of insurance: a form of reinsurance to protect bond insurers from the possible default of their customers.
+Finally, Warren Buffett came to the rescue yesterday.
+Buffett said he wants to help out troubled bond insurers by offering an additional level of insurance: a form of reinsurance to protect bond insurers from the possible default of their customers.

 Treasury Secretary Paulson acknowledged yesterday, “The worst (for housing) isn’t over yet, the worst is just beginning.”
 (No kidding; I’ve been writing this one theme on housing in PROFIT CONFIDENTIAL since 2005: The bigger the real estate boom, the bigger the bust.)
 With over two million Americans facing higher interest rates over the next 24 months as their mortgages reset to higher levels, the pain for homeowners is still in its infancy.

 While a nice gesture by Buffet, coming to the rescue of the bond insurers and all, he didn’t become one of the world’s richest people by doing things for free.
 By his own admission, “We’re doing this to make money.”

 As for Bernanke, what can the poor guy do?
 He inherited what I call “one hell of a bursting financial catastrophe” courtesy of his predecessor and now he’s stuck dealing with it.
 Drop interest rates like a rock, pump the banks with money so they are liquid…what’s next, dropping money from a helicopter?

 In my 25 years of studying the economy and stock market, I’ve never seen such a concentrated effort of stimulus like we have from the government today.
 The scary part: it’s not working to lift the stock market yet.